blogosfair/How-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks/_posts/2022-12-01-how-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks.md

 To enable the **identity task** <d-cite key="DBLP:conf/eccv/HeZRS16"></d-cite> for linear models, the authors ensure that hidden dimensions are not smaller than the input and set the weights to the identity matrix in every layer.
 For convolutional layers, only the center of the kernel is used and all other values are set to zero, simulating a 1 x 1 convolution which acts as a local identity function.
 For deeper models that use the [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) activation function, it is necessary to encode and recover negative values, as they are discarded by the ReLU function.
 This can be achieved by using hidden dimensions that are twice the size of the input and storing negative and positive values separately.

+All networks are trained using standard gradient descent to minimize the mean squared error.

 The study uses the **[MNIST dataset](https://paperswithcode.com/dataset/mnist)** and tests the networks on various types of data, including a linear combination of two digits, random digits from the MNIST test set, random images from the Fashion MNIST dataset, and algorithmically generated image patterns.